‘Captain Marvel’: What We Know About Jude Law’s New Role in the Movie

 For a while, Mar-Vell tries to pass it off like he’s still on the side of the Kree, making excuses for his heroic actions on Earth.
 But eventually, the Kree Empire finds him guilty of treason and sentences him to death.
 He escapes but gets lost adrift in space, only to be found by Ronan the Accuser.
 The Kree need his help with something, and so he’s given greater abilities and a costume, becoming much more like a traditional superhero.

-In future comics, Mar-Vell continues to fight on the side of the heroes, helping out the Avengers and Spider-Man.
+In subsequent comics, Mar-Vell continues to fight on the side of the heroes, helping out the Avengers and Spider-Man.
 He also battles against Thanos, being the one to shatter Thanos’ Cosmic Cube.
 In most of the comics, Mar-Vell’s powers are connected to devices he wears called nega-bands.

 Carol Danvers’ origin story is connected to Mar-Vell

 In the comics, Mar-Vell is directly connected to the origin story of Carol Danvers.
 We originally meet Danvers as an Air Force officer.
 She works at the same military base where Walter Lawson worked, and so she soon meets Captain Marvel, who is pretending to be Lawson.
 The two become close, and Danvers ends up being Mar-Vell’s love interest.